-The Chungs traveled to Cambodia last November to see World Vision’s child protection work firsthand—including the trauma recovery center where girls come to heal after being subjected to sexual exploitation—and to follow God’s leading on what they could do to protect exploited children.
+The Chungs traveled to Cambodia in November 2012* to see World Vision’s child protection work firsthand—including the trauma recovery center where girls come to heal after being subjected to sexual exploitation—and to follow God’s leading on what they could do to protect exploited children.

 Vinh’s family was among the thousands who fled communist Vietnam by boat in the late 1970s.
 He, nine immediate and eight extended relatives, and 75 others were crammed into a boat, hoping to find safe haven in another country.
 They reached Malaysia but were turned away.
 They were left floating aimlessly, waiting to die.

 God had another plan.
 Launching a daring program called Operation Seasweep, World Vision scoured the waters to help stranded refugees, including those on the Chungs’ boat.
 Vinh’s family made it to Singapore and, three months later, immigrated to Fort Smith, Ark.
 They soon came to know Christ through a local church’s Vietnamese ministry.

 “I am amazed at the different people God has placed in my life at different critical points,” Vinh says.